europeana/search/fiddles/collectionbuilder/README.md

 ## Immediate

-* check out facet behaviour when clause removed
+* edit serialised query (and update other controls)

 ## Longer term

-* remove facet constraints if OR operator
+* styling
-* save and retrieve query
+* tooltips and instructions
-* edit serialised query (and update other controls)
-* facetable fields in config file
-* disguise root group's existence for user-friendliness
 * split JS file into multiple files

-### Refactoring

-* it's clear we need a 'preflight' mode for queries rather than handling 'undo' operations piecemeal
+* standardise to JSON rather than XML responses